Francisco Cerúndolo: 2023: First Major win, Latin American No. 1, top 20

-In In Córdoba, Argentina he defeated fellow Argentine Federico Delbonis to reach the quarterfinals but lost to eventual runner-up compatriot Federico Coria.
-As a result he became Argentine No. 1 on 13 February 2023.
+In Córdoba, Argentina he defeated fellow Argentine Federico Delbonis to reach the quarterfinals but lost to eventual runner-up compatriot Federico Coria, however, his brother Juanma defeated Diego Schwartzman in the same tournament, as a result, Francisco he became Argentine No. 1 and Latin American No. 1 player on 13 February 2023.

-In Buenos Aires, Argentina he defeated Yannick Hanfmann and Jaume Munar to reach back to back quarterfinals but lost to Bernabe Zapata Miralles.
+In Buenos Aires, Argentina he defeated Yannick Hanfmann and Jaume Munar to reach back to back quarterfinals but lost to Bernabé Zapata Miralles.

 At the 2023 Rio Open he reached the round of 16 but lost again to Zapata Miralles.